archagon/archagon.net/_drafts/2018-03-23-data-laced-with-history.md

 Whew, that was a bit more than I intended to write!

-I didn't even think such a thing was possible, but CRDTs have proven to be that mythical, all-encompassing convergent data type I set out to find.
+I didn't even think such a thing was possible, but CRDTs have proven to be that perfect convergent data type I set out to discover.
 You can use them in practically any computing environment and they will happily merge.
 They work offline just as well as online.
 They're relatively easy to understand without having to write a dissertation.
 They're composable with each other.
 You can use them for real-time collaboration, cloud sync, or local file sharing—all without requiring any network coordination.

 But even more remarkable is the discovery of Causal Trees and operation-based CRDTs.
-With this formulation of CRDTs, there's finally a way to understand, design, and implement arbitrary replicated data types.
-By breaking up conventional data types into atomic operations and arranging them in an efficient order, CRDTs can be made out of practically anything.
-Operations can be used as-is or condensed into state snapshots, combining all the benefits of CmRDTs, CvRDTs, and even OT.
-Version vectors can be used to perform garbage collection and past revision viewing in an almost trivial way, while uniquely-identified operations can be used to diff and blame any arbitrary change in a document's history, as well as to deeply link data structures to each other.
-Even conflict resolution can be precisely tailored to fit the needs of the app.
-And all this can be done while *simplifying* your architecture, since the paradigm is almost entirely functional!
+With this reformulation of CRDTs, there's finally a consistent way to understand, design, and implement arbitrary replicated data types.
+By breaking up conventional data structures into globally-unique atomic operations and giving them an order, you can construct efficient CRDTs out of practically anything.
+Operations can be sent around as-is or condensed into dense state snapshots, combining all the benefits of CmRDTs, CvRDTs, and even OT.
+Version vectors can be used to perform garbage collection, view past revisions, and otherwise divide up the document in an almost trivial way.
+Conflict resolution can be precisely tailored to fit the needs of the app and data type.
+Individual, atomic changes can be sourced to individual contributors and even linked to between ORDTs.
+Even simple objects can be made convergent with this approach, allowing coordination on the level of individual threads or processes.
+And all this can be done while *simplifying* the architecture, not mucking it up, since the paradigm is almost entirely functional!

-Sure, you have some tradeoffs compared to server-based sync techniques.
-For instance, CRDT data is always "live", even while offline.
-A user could accidentally edit their document on two offline devices, then find that they've merged into a mess on reconnection without any way to revert.
-For good and ill, users will never see the familiar version conflict dialog box.
-The lack of a guaranteed server also gives malicious users a whole lot more power, since they can irrevocably screw up a document without any possibility of a rollback.
-Servers can better manage resources by sending partial updates or by only giving a user the data they actually need.
-You'd also be hard-pressed to avoid servers whenever large amounts of data are concerned, such as in screen sharing or video editing.
-Finally, CRDTs are fairly rigid structures that require pre-design and future proofing, and can't necessarily be layered on top of existing systems without significant refactoring.
+Sure, there are tradeoffs compared to conventional, centralized sync techniques.
+For instance, CRDT data is always "live", even while you're offline.
+A user could accidentally edit their document on two offline devices, then find that they've automatically merged into a mess on reconnection.
+The lack of an authoritative server gives malicious users a lot of power since they can irrevocably screw up a document without any possibility of a rollback.
+CRDTs have to maintain tons of extra data for convergence and require their peers to be smart and performant: server-based architectures are naturally more resource-efficient, and you'd also be hard-pressed to avoid them for data-heavy uses such as screen sharing or video editing.
+CRDTs are fairly rigid structures that require substantial pre-design and future-proofing.
+You can't necessarily layer them on top of existing systems without significant refactoring.

-A CT certainly won't be as fast or as bandwidth-efficient as Google Docs, for such is the power of centralization.
-But in exchange for a totally peer-to-peer computing future?
-A world full of systems finally able to freely collaborate with one another?
+A CRDT will never be as fast or bandwidth-efficient as Google Docs, for such is the power of centralization.
+But in exchange for a completely peer-to-peer computing future?
+A world full of systems able to own their data and freely collaborate with one another?
 Data-centeric code that's entirely free from network concerns?

-I'd say: it's surely worth it!
+I'd say: it's surely worth a try!

 # References